 UNR and life in Reno

 The University of Nevada Reno is an exciting place to study interdisciplinary questions in Earth surface processes with strengths in hydrology, tectonics, high temperature geochemistry, biogeochemistry and more spread across the Department of Geological Sciences and Engineering, Nevada Bureau of Mines & Geology, Nevada Seismology Laboratory, Department of Natural Resources and Environmental Science, and the Desert Research Institute (DRI).
 The broad expertise of our faculty means that you’ll have lots of bright minds and resources at your disposal, and a healthy cohort of fellow graduate students to bond with.
 In addition to graduate programs within the Department of Geological Sciences and Engineering, students can also pursue a degree through the Graduate Program of Hydrological Sciences which offers an interdisciplinary program covering aspects of hydrology, geomorphology, water resources, nutrient cycling and more.

-Reno itself is nestled between the Sierra Nevada and Basin and Range – providing a wealth of opportunities for field study and outdoor recreation as well as year-round sunshine.
+The city of Reno is nestled between the Sierra Nevada and Basin and Range – providing a wealth of opportunities for field study and outdoor recreation as well as year-round sunshine.
 Lake Tahoe and the crest of the Sierra Nevada are a ~35 minute drive from campus, there are multiple ski resorts (and great backcountry skiing) 30-60 minutes from campus, Lassen Volcanic National Park and the southern terminus of the Cascades is a ~2 hour drive, Yosemite is a 3 hour drive, and the Pacific Ocean and California Coast Range can be reached in ~4 hours.
 Reno has metro-area population of ~450,000 and is seeing a large influx of young professionals along with growth in cafes, breweries, bike paths, and additional amenities that make for pleasant city life.
 The Reno-Tahoe Airport is 10 minutes from campus and has non-stop flights to most major cities Chicago and west.

 Interested in joining in on the fun?

 If you’re interested in applying for a position, please contact me (jscheingross – at – unr.edu) and include some information about:

 - Your research interests (and any ideas for projects you want to pursue)